Computing quadratic function fields with high 3-rank via cubic field tabulation: The Algorithm and its Complexity

 \section{The Algorithm and its Complexity}

-We now briefly describe the $3$-rank algorithm for discriminants $D$ such that $-3D$ is imaginary or unusual.
-The basic algorithm follows from the algorithm for tabulating cubic function fields from \cite{ANTSPie,Pieter2,Pieter3}, except instead of outputting minimal polynomials $f(x,1)$, we simply increment a counter for each square-free discriminant found.
+We now briefly describe our method for tabulating quadratic function fields of imaginary or unusual fundamental discriminant $-3D$ with positive 3-rank up to a given bound $B$ on $\deg(D)$.
+The basic algorithm builds on the algorithm for tabulating cubic function fields from \cite{Pieter2,Pieter3,ANTSPie}, except instead of outputting minimal polynomials for all fields, we simply increment a counter for each square-free discriminant found.
 The counter and corresponding discriminant values are then output.
-Since $-3D$ is imaginary or unusual, the value of the counter for each discriminant is a number of the form $(3^r-1)/2$, where $r$ is the $3$-rank of the quadratic function field of discriminant $D$.
 Discriminants and the number of cubic fields with that discriminant are stored in a hash table, and output to a file once the main \emph{for} loops are exited.
-The basic algorithm for generating fields with positive $3$-rank can now be described.
-We loop over each coefficient of a binary cubic form satisfying the bounds given in \cite{Pieter2}, Section 4.5.
-For each binary cubic form $f$ encountered in the loop, we test whether or not $f$ is reduced, lies in \newU, whether $-3D$ is imaginary or unusual, and whether $|D| \leq X$.
-If this is the case, the number of forms found with discriminant $D$ is incremented by one in our hash table.
-A modified version of the algorithm, with various improvements, appears in Algorithm \ref{tabimag}.
+Specifically, we loop over each coefficient of a binary cubic form satisfying the bounds given in Section 4.5 of \cite{Pieter2}.
+For each binary cubic form $f$ encountered in the loop, we test whether or not $f$ is reduced, is squarefree, $-3D$ is imaginary or unusual, and $\deg(D) \leq B$.
+If this is the case, the number of binary cubic forms found with discriminant $D$ is incremented by one in our hash table.
+Once the hash table is complete, the value of the counter for each discriminant can then be converted to its proper 3-rank value using Theorem \ref{precisecountoffieldsgiven3rank} depending on which case is appropriate.
+A modified version of the algorithm, with various improvements including shortening the loop on $d$ as described previously in \cite{Pieter2,Pieter3}, appears in Algorithm \ref{tabimag}.

-In practice and in this paper, a modified version of the algorithm is used that includes various speed-ups, including ``shortening" the loop on $|d|$ by determining whether $D$ has odd or even degree given some degree value of $d$.
-These improvements led to speed-ups of up to a factor of $6$ over the original algorithm in some cases.
-Details can be found in \cite{Pieter2,Pieter3}.
-Some extra routines are necessary for the unusual case, and are the same as those required for the tabulation algorithm in the unusual case \cite{Pieter2}.